My Ideal Escape Plan

 When Y2K loomed, some folks filled bunkers with one-year supplies of food, water, batteries, even ammunition.
 Jan.
 1, 2000, they woke up, along with the rest of us, to the same world we’d all known.
 Still, they’d been prepared…

 Most of us aren’t that paranoid.
 Regardless, a backup plan is a good idea for everyone.
-And being prepared for a crisis is one of the objectives behind internationalizing our lives.
+Making sure we’re prepared for a crisis is one of the objectives behind taking our lives offshore in the first place.

 One strategy can be to identify a place where you could live completely self-sufficiently.
 A piece of land where you could grow crops, keep chickens, and maybe make your own wine (a necessity, I’d say, of any reasonable lifestyle).
 Once an agenda reserved mostly for hippies and New Agers, aspiring to self-sufficiency is an idea that resonates today more than ever.